West Texas desert, Chisos hikes, Rio Grande canyons, and dark skies

 Big BendTexas

-Plan Big Bend like a remote desert region, not a normal national-park stop: choose where to stay, build in drive time, respect heat and closures, and save energy for the night sky.
+Plan Big Bend like a remote desert region, not a normal national-park stop: choose the gateway first, build in drive time, respect heat and closures, and save energy for the stars.

 Remote by design